NolantheNerd/NolantheNerd.github.io/_competitive_coding/project_euler/problem_1.md

 ## My Solution

 I solved this problem on June 9, 2018.
+As of April 17, 2021, this problem has been solved by 966,296 other members.

+### Python 3

 <script src="https://gist.github.com/NolantheNerd/c4ddca83f858ca2308c2e16c3af695be.js"></script>